 Directive 2009/125/EC establishing a framework for the setting of ecodesign requirements for energy-related products (ErP Directive)

-The GPSD sets a general safety requirement for all consumer products and imposes obligations on producers of consumer products to monitor the safety of their products and to take steps in the event they learn they have placed an unsafe product on the EU market.
-In so far as there are no specific provisions in any of the above-mentioned Directives governing a particular safety aspect of Audiosigns’s products, Audiosigns always has regard to the general safety requirement imposed by the GPSD in the design, manufacture and supply of its products.
+The GPSR and GPSD sets a general safety requirement for all consumer products and imposes obligations on producers of consumer products to monitor the safety of their products and to take steps in the event they learn they have placed an unsafe product on the UK and EU markets.
+In so far as there are no specific provisions in any of the above-mentioned Directives governing a particular safety aspect of Audiosigns’s products, Audiosigns always has regard to the general safety requirement imposed by the GPSR and GPSD in the design, manufacture and supply of its products.

 General Data Protection Regulation 2016/679/EC (GDPR)

-CE marking is a requirement of certain European Directives categorised as “New Approach” Directives (which include many of those above).
-The CE mark is a declaration by the manufacturer that its product meets all the appropriate requirements of the applicable directive(s).
-Audiosigns products bear the CE marking as evidence that Audiosigns has taken the necessary steps to ensure that its products meet the relevant product requirements.
+UKCA and CE marking is a requirement of certain United Kingdom Regulations and European Union Directives categorised as “New Approach” Directives (which include many of those above).
+The UKCA and CE marks are a declaration by Audiosigns that our products meet all the appropriate requirements of the applicable regulations and directives.